 Catharine Littlefield Greene

-Catharine Greene Awardees: CATGREENEMAY21 (updated MAY 2021)
+Catharine Greene Awardees: CATGREENESEPT24 (updated September 2024)

 The Catharine Greene award was approved by the Quartermaster General in January 2001 to provide an award that would recognize significant contributions and support provided by Quartermaster spouses.
 Any member of the Quartermaster corps may nominate a deserving candidate for the Catharine Greene Award.
 Although any member of the Quartermaster Corps may nominate a spouse, the nominating of your own spouse is highly discouraged and approving officials should carefully screen such nomination requests.